Online/Virtual

 Course Outline:

-- While USAID is still interpreting exactly how to implement some of these rule changes for non-US organizations, it would appear that in certain circumstances, both Prime and Subrecipients may be able to obtain a NICRA or Negotiated Indirect Cost Rate Agreement (or “Overhead Rate”) which is a fairly complicated exercise.
+- While the foreign funding state is in flux, it would appear that in certain circumstances, both foreign Prime and Subrecipients may be able to obtain a NICRA or Negotiated Indirect Cost Rate Agreement (or “Overhead Rate”) which is a fairly complicated exercise.

 - Understanding, at a high level, the processes for calculating your (Prime) rate or reviewing your sub-recipient’s submission to you as the Prime Recipient.
 Consideration of the new 15% de minimis options (under 2 CFR 200.414 (f)) and whether it even makes sense to apply for a NICRA, if offered.